-\emph{Description.} The parameter `sg\_n\_samples' sets the number of samples used in the Gaussian random variable to smooth the gradient, while `sg\_standard\_deviation' determines the size of the local neighboorhood the gaussian random variables are sampled from.
-We use a small value, ensuring that we in fact sample from a local neighborhood.
+\emph{Description.} The parameter `sg\_n\_samples' sets the number of samples used in the Gaussian random variable to smooth the gradient, while `sg\_standard\_deviation' determines the size of the local neighborhood the Gaussian random variables are sampled from.
+We use a small value, ensuring that we sample from a local neighborhood.